 Eurwangni Beach in Incheon

-How about the grilled shellfish for lunch or dinner?
-It’s a popular local food in Eurwangni, Korean beach.
+How about grilled shellfish for lunch or dinner?
+It’s a popular local food in Eurwangni!

 Sokcho Beach in Sokcho, Gangwon-do

-Sokcho beach has earned an excellent reputation for the clear water offered to the guests.
-Besides, accessibility is one of the biggest reasons, which has contributed to the popularity of Sokcho beach.
+Sokcho beach has earned an excellent reputation for its crystal clear water.
+In addition, accessibility is one of the biggest reasons contributing to its popularity.
 You can easily reach this beach from the nearby bus terminal.
-Just 440m far away, 5minutes walking distance.
-If you are looking for a Korean beach, which can be accessed with public transport, Sokcho beach is a great place to visit.
-Also, it is complemented with the nearby pine forest and white sand.
+Just 440m away, or 5 minutes walking.
+If you are looking for a Korean beach which can be accessed by public transport, Sokcho is a great option.
+Also, it is complemented by the nearby pine forest and white sand.
 Moreover, you can enjoy water sports and riding a bike along the beach.

 Gyeongpo Beach in Gangneung, Gangwon-do

-Gyeongpo beach is a 6km long beach.
+Gyeongpo beach is 6kms long.
 The strip of beach contains fine sand and it is located in between the ocean and Gyeongpo Lake.
-This beach has received outstanding reviews for the sunrise and sunset views offered to the visitors.
-Another great aspect of Gyeongpo beach is that it is surrounded by a pine forest, which provides a greenish view.
-As Gangneung is well known for its coffee culture, I would like to recommend you to visit one of the cafes lined by the sea.
-Enjoy your relaxing time having a cup of coffee and a dessert cake!
+This beach has received outstanding reviews for the sunrise and sunset views offered to visitors.
+Another great aspect of Gyeongpo beach is that it is surrounded by a pine forest, which provides another gorgeous view.
+As Gangneung is well known for its coffee culture, I would like to recommend you visit one of the cafes lining the sea.
+Enjoy your relaxing time having a cup of coffee and a dessert!

-Plus, for lunch in Gangneung I would like to share the Korean restaurants in Chodang Soondubu (Soft Tofu) Village.
-There’re tons of restaurants where serve Soondubu-jeongol and Jjamppong Soondubu.
+Plus, for lunch in Gangneung I would like to suggest the Korean restaurants in Chodang Soondubu (Soft Tofu) Village.
+There are tons of restaurants which serve Soondubu-jeongol and Jjamppong Soondubu.

 Chodang Soondubu is particularly silky and savory, as it is made by coagulating soy milk with mineral-rich seawater.
-In Soondufu-jeongol there are boiling bean curd, seafood and different kinds of vegetables together.
+In Soondubu-jeongol, boiling bean curd, seafood and different kinds of vegetables are cooked together.
 It’s artfully arranged and cooked in a hot pot.
-And Jjamppong Soondubu is a combination of Jjamppong which is Korean-Chinese spicy noodles with seafood and Soondubu.
+And Jjamppong Soondubu is a combination with Jjamppong included – Korean-Chinese spicy noodles with seafood and Soondubu.